dhawal-rathore/Recipe-Generator/README.md

 ## User Stories

-- As a user, I want to be able to add an ingredient with it's quantity to my list of ingredients.
+- As a user, I want to be able to add an ingredient with its quantity to my list of ingredients.
 - As a user, I want to be able to create a Recipe with name, preparation steps, and Ingredients from ListOfIngredients.
 - As a user, I want to be able to view my Recipe.
 - As a user, I want to check if I have all the ingredients a Recipe needs.
+1